Bachelor of Medical Science (Specialisation) - CG93

 |Work Integrated Learning||BMSC12005||This unit is specific to students enrolled in the Pathology and Clinical Measurement majors.
 Students are required to undertake a minimum of 360 hours of compulsory work experience throughout the course.
 Refer to the More Details section within the Handbook for further information.|

-You'll be required to complete 360 hours of compulsory work experience as part of this course for Clinical Measurement and Pathology students and 180 hours for Biotechnology and Nutrition students.
+You'll be required to complete 360 hours of compulsory work experience as part of this course for Clinical Measurement students and 180 hours for Biotechnology and Nutrition students.
 The work experience you complete throughout this course allows you to develop professional and practical skills relevant to your field of study.

 When applying, you must demonstrate that you have met the listed Entry Requirements and English Language Proficiency requirements.